Frequently Asked Questions

 In addition to learning from the tutorials, we advise you to take a significant break and get some rest before attempting further tests.
 Fatigue and lack of attention to detail can be obstacles to passing a test, even when you can recognize kinds of plagiarism and non-plagiarism.
 It is virtually impossible to pass a test just by guessing, or if not reading carefully each question.
 Successful students typically divide their learning time into 3 separate sessions of 35 minutes each and take breaks in between.

-We do not provide correct answers to Certification Test questions because doing so in the past allowed rote memorization and cheating.
-Prior to 2013, instructors sometimes complained that Certificates did not validly indicate that their students had learned to recognize plagiarism.
+We no longer provide correct answers to Certification Test questions because unscrupulous individuals had been posting answer keys on the Web to facilitate cheating.
+Instructors had complained that Certificates did not validly indicate that their students had learned to recognize plagiarism.

 Consequently, we created new, very large test question pools and no longer provide correct answers.
 We designed new practice tests which do provide correct answers to questions missed, and we developed new, more effective instruction.

-In the first 4 years after the changes, students viewed nearly 66 million pages of interactive instruction.
-Over 596,000 individuals had passed a Certification Test.
+In the first 4.5 years after the changes, students viewed over 74 million pages of interactive instruction.
+Nearly 665,000 individuals had passed a Certification Test.
 The most frequently viewed pages have been tutorial practice test questions with explanatory feedback on incorrect answers; tests themselves; feedback on types of mistakes on a test; test hints; and tutorial instruction.

 What mistakes am I making on the test?
 What are the most common errors?